-Hoover's Ross Bridge, the Trail's crown jewel, opened in 2006 and became home to the Champions Tour's Regions Charity Classic.
+Hoover's Ross Bridge, the Trail's crown jewel, opened in 2006 and became home to the Regions Charity Classic.
 Nestled in the peaceful valley of Shades Mountain, the wide-open layout gives golfers variety and options, including the chance to play an 8,200-yard course if you're feeling feisty.
 It is just down the road from Birmingham's Oxmoor Valley, a 54-hole facility.

 Other Trail sites with 54 holes include Capitol Hill in Prattville, Grand National in Opelika, Magnolia Grove in Mobile, and Hampton Cove in Huntsville.
 Several others have 36 holes, like The Shoals in Florence, Silver Lakes in Anniston, Highland Oaks in Dothan, Cambrian Ridge in Greenville and Lakewood in Point Clear.